Volvariella bombycina: Habitat and distribution

+An uncommon species with a wide distribution, it has been reported from Europe, Asia (Iran, China, India, Korea, and Pakistan), North and South America, the Caribbean (Cuba), and Australia.
+It acquired protected status in Hungary in 2005, making it a legal offense to pick it.
+Variety microspora is known from Venezuela, while V. bombycina var. palmicola occurs in the Democratic Republic of the Congo.

 Uses

 The fruit bodies are edible, and usually considered of good quality.
 They have been called "excellent", "tasty" with a "modest and pleasant flavor", and "worth eating if found in large enough quantities".

 In culture

 Alexander H. Smith related a story of how unique circumstances led to the development of a local superstition about the species: